xshshahab/Mini_Project/README.md

 ## Usage

-To use this theme in your project:
+To use this app in your project:

 1. **Clone the Repository**:
     ```bash